Peter Nydrle

-Peter Nydrle (November 16, 1954 – July 5, 2014) was an award-winning commercial and music video director, producer, and director of photography.
-He directed various commercial spots and ran his company, Nydrle, Inc. in West Hollywood, California.
+Peter Nydrle (November 16, 1954 – July 5, 2014) was an American commercial and music video director, producer, and director of photography.
+He directed various commercial spots and ran his company, Nydrle, Inc., in West Hollywood, California.

 On July 4, 2011, his film Eugene Among Us had a renewed premiere at the Karlovy Vary International Film Festival to commemorate the 30th Anniversary of the film being banned by the totalitarian regime at the time in the former Czechoslovakia.

-In May, 1993, he directed a full length concert video for Carlos Santana - "Sacred Fire."
-Produced by Paul Flattery and exec-produced by Jeannie Mattiussi, it was shot over two nights in Mexico City and released on DVD November 2, 1993.
+In May 1993, he directed a full-length concert video for Santana titled Sacred Fire: Live in Mexico.
+Produced by Paul Flattery and exec-produced by Jeannie Mattiussi, it was shot over two nights in Mexico City and released on DVD on November 2, 1993.